 This volunteer-run event includes bowl of donated soup for each attendee, live music, and celebration of the highlighted charity’s good work.
-Attendees of Soup’s On includes a range of elected officials, civic leaders, businesses, non-profits and community members.
+Attendees of Soup’s On include a range of elected officials, civic leaders, businesses, non-profits and community members.
 While the event provides visibility of sponsors to a broad audience at the event, the investment has continued impact by helping the benefiting non-profit achieve their organization’s mission.

 Past beneficiaries include: